arielchuri/forglory/crystalcastles/crystalcastles.md

 </div>
 ## Characters

 <div markdown="1" class="colstwo">

+The most important aspects of the character are written on the character sheet and specific to the character.

 ### Stats

 Stats represent your character's inate attributes.

 #### Strength Dice

 Used for most melee and ranged attacks as well as lifting, pushing, breaking, and sometimes climbing.

 #### Speed Dice

 Used for Defense Points, running, jumping, sneaking, hiding, sneak attacks, dodging, swinging, gymnastics.

 #### Smart Dice

 Intelligence, wisdom, personality, disguises, discernment, perspicasity, spells, clues, psychic abilities, languages, codes, history.

 #### Stamina Dice

 Stamina, fatigue, carrying, breath holding.
 Stamina dice maybe added to anyother roll but are not recovered until after a short rest.

 #### Health Dice

 Health Points, disease resistance, poison resistance.
 Health pips and dice are removed as the character takes damage.
 A single health die is recovered upon a nights rest.